MaxTorop/MaxTorop.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a fifth year PhD candidate in Prof. [Jennifer Dy's Machine Learning Lab](https://mllabneu.github.io/) at [Northeastern University](https://www.northeastern.edu/).
 I'm broadly interested in interpretable ML, self-supervised learning and inference time steering of LLMs.
-I also collaborate with scientists at [MSKCC](https://www.mskcc.org), developing applications of ML to dermatology.
+I also collaborate with scientists at [MSKCC](https://www.mskcc.org), developing ML applications for dermatology.
 I was a research intern at Apple during the summer of 2024, focusing on methods for selecting SFT/RLHF training data for LLMs.

 <!--
 I'm also collaborating with scientists at [MSKCC](https://www.mskcc.org) to develop applications of ML for dermatology.